btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Altcoin.md

 ## Can an XYZ coin be added in BTCPay?

-No. BTCPay developers don't add alternative coins on request.
+No. BTCPay Server developers don't add alternative coins on request.
 Adding a new coin explicitly depends on the community and developers of those coins.
-Furthermore, BTCPay developers do not spend excessive time testing nor maintaining the altcoins.
+Furthermore, BTCPay Server developers do not spend excessive time testing nor maintaining the altcoins.
 If you're submitting a PR for a new coin, make sure that it works.
-If the altcoin integration is not actively maintained it will be removed from BTCPay.
+If the altcoin integration is not actively maintained it will be removed from BTCPay Server.

 ## How to add an altcoin in BTCPay?

-To add a new coin to BTCPay, please [follow the instructions here](../Altcoins.md#how-can-i-add-an-altcoin-to-btcpayserver).
+To add a new coin to BTCPay Server, please [follow the instructions here](../Altcoins.md#how-can-i-add-an-altcoin-to-btcpayserver).

 ## How to add an altcoin to an existing BTCPay deployment?